Medicare Advantage Plan Types

 HMO-POS

 May be able to continue.
-If your POS benefit covers the specialty, you could keep seeing them out-of-network at higher cost-sharing.
-Verify with your plan before assuming coverage.
+If your POS benefit covers the specialty, you could keep seeing them at higher cost.

 PPO

 Care is uninterrupted.
-You continue seeing your doctor and now pay the out-of-network specialist rate — typically $75–$150 per visit.
-No disruption to your care.
+You continue seeing your doctor at the out-of-network rate.

 Bottom line: Networks change.
-Doctors leave plans.
-If maintaining continuity with a specific specialist is critical — especially for complex or chronic conditions — this is one of the strongest arguments for a PPO.
-If this happens to you, check whether you qualify for a Special Enrollment Period to switch plans.
-Learn about all your Medicare enrollment period options →
+If maintaining continuity with a specific specialist is critical, this is one of the strongest arguments for a PPO.
+Check whether you qualify for a Special Enrollment Period to switch plans.

 Scenario 4